 Air conditioning has become as necessary to our day-to-day lives as the car, mobile phones, and the internet, but anyone who has paid a high summer electrical bill knows that they use a lot of energy.
 With wider AC adoption around the world, greenhouse emissions released by coal and natural gas plants when generating electricity to power those air conditioners could nearly double, from 1.25 billion tons in 2016 to 2.28 billion tons in 2050.
 That’s a grim thought — but new technology promises to help.

 Researchers have proposed an innovative solution: air conditioners that capture carbon dioxide and water from the air, then turn it into oil.
 The resulting “crowd oil” is carbon neutral and can fill the gaps in power supply from intermittent renewables such as solar and wind power.
+Learn more at the video below.

 Current innovations like smart thermostats can automate cooling from room to room and while residents are away, so energy is not wasted.
 Home energy monitors like Sense provide insights into the energy your home devotes to cooling, so you can save energy, rightsize your current system, and make smarter decisions about updating older systems to more efficient ones.